-This leadership offers convenience when it comes to handling data from that cloud platform, as both Tableau and Alteryx provide standard connectors to extract transactions.
-But now with both options, which one to use?
+This leadership offers convenience when it comes to handling data from many cloud database platforms, as both Tableau and Alteryx provide standard connectors to extract transactions.
+In fact, this functionality is often used between other applications, such as a Salesforce ActiveCampaign connection option that can help fully populate user data with what each side of the system has.
+Returning to Tableu though, with both options, which one should be used?
 I will offer my perspective, as each is attractive in the right context:

 For a quick overview, standard report or on the fly analysis, Tableau Connector works great.
 Tableau offers a native connector out of the box, and even pre-built dashboard templates for SFDC, the only data source a template is available for, as far as I know…

 - Use your SFDC login and password, appended with your security token.
 That security token can be collected promptly in SFDC by going to your top right name > My Settings > Personal > Reset My Security Token.
 If your password is mypassword, and your security token is XXXXXXXXXX, then you must enter mypasswordXXXXXXXXXX to log in.

 - You are offered a series of “Standard Connections”, a set of connected tables meant to cover the most frequent use cases as predefined by Tableau for standard configs of SFDC (Leads analysis in this case):

 and below is a list of existing Tables in your instance of SFDC, including custom tables, to let you prepare custom extracts: